 If you've been following me for awhile here (thank you!), you may remember my original post on accountable talk.
 It was from way back in 2014 when our school was just starting to embrace using accountable talk to push student discourse.

 I created a quick reference to support a newer teacher, as well as myself, in the classroom.
-Shortly after this, visual posters began appearing on our walls with hand signals for “I agree/disagree, ” as well as the most accessible sentence starters appropriate for even our youngest students.
+Shortly after this, visual posters began appearing on our walls with hand signals for “I agree/disagree.”
+We also provided the most accessible sentence starters appropriate for even our youngest students.

-We were seeing good “results,” meaning that student participation was increasing and teacher-talk was decreasing as our students found their voice.
+We were seeing good “results.”
+Student participation was increasing and teacher-talk was decreasing as our students found their voice.
 Our students were enthusiastic to “add on” and share the connections they were making.

-As a facilitator of the conversation, I was providing positive feedback, but also stepping back to make sure the talking ratio was tipping in my students’ favor (at least, I was trying to!).
+As a facilitator of the conversation, I was providing positive feedback.
+I was also stepping back to make sure the talking ratio was tipping in my students' favor (at least, I was trying to!).

 If you are working in the elementary classroom and seeing similar results, I challenge you to continue monitoring your “air time.”
 It's so hard not to jump in!
 Whenever I felt the urge to, I tried to focus in on this particular set of accountable talk sentence starters: